cgerchenhp/UE_TAPython_Plugin_Release/README.md

 - OnMouseEnter
 - OnMouseLeave events

-​With the three mouse events, our python code can use them to perform more complex operations based on the user's mouse input in SImage.
+With the three mouse events, our python code can use them to perform more complex operations based on the user's mouse input in SImage.

 The %uv, %mouse_flags in the following example will be automatically replaced with the UV coordinates of the mouse in SImage and the pressed state of the left, middle and right mouse button